Highly qualified and motivated students can earn the MPH degree in 12 months.

 Promote health by assessing population health needs, formulating and evaluating policies and interventions, and assuring the effectiveness of programs and services.
 As a public health administrator, you will be involved with program planning, implementation, participation, evaluation, collaborations and partnerships, and policy development.

-Study foundations of public health by obtaining a broad overview of theories and principles that advance population health and well-being.
+Study foundations of public health by obtaining a broad overview of theories and principles that advance population health and well-being, while tailoring your program to your unique interests.
 As a practitioner with training in core public health principles, you will be involved with advocacy, planning, programming, implementation or evaluation for disease prevention and health promotion of populations.